Adaptive isogeometric analysis of high-order phase-field fracture based on THB-splines: Benchmark examples

 \Cref{fig:benchmarks_tensile_CPU,fig:benchmarks_shear_CPU} provide plots of the computational costs in terms of CPU wall time for the tensile and shear simulations, respectively, comparing results obtained on a tensor-product B-spline basis and on an adaptive THB-spline basis (with hybrid load stepping).
 In \cref{fig:implicitexplicit_cpu}, we compare the computational costs of the the explicit, implicit and hybrid approaches.
 The CPU times are subdivided into assembly and solver times for the elasticity and phase-field and optionally (only for adaptive meshes) a projection part.
 Based on these figures, several conclusions can be drawn.\\

-Firstly, \cref{fig:benchmarks_tensile_CPU,fig:benchmarks_shear_CPU} show that computational costs are dominated by the elasticity problem.
+Firstly, {\NEW some general observations, independent of the phase-field model, mesh adaptivity or the load-stepping strategy can be made based on }\cref{fig:benchmarks_tensile_CPU,fig:benchmarks_shear_CPU}. {\NEW That is, the figures} show that computational costs are dominated by the elasticity problem.
 This is explained by the fact that the number of degrees of freedom of the elasticity problem is higher due to the vector-valued solution space.
 In addition, within the staggered iterations the elasticity problem is solved using multiple iterations, whereas the phase-field problem is restricted to one.
 Moreover, the phase-field system of equations can partially be assembled once since it does not depend on solutions $\VEC{u}$ and $d$, hence only \cref{eq:SLCP_free_energy_matrix_vector} is assembled in each staggered iteration.
 Lastly, the phase-field solution typically converges faster within the staggered iteration, hence the PSOR solver is initialized almost perfectly, lowering the solver costs of the phase-field problem.\\

-Secondly, the figures show that the second-order fracture models are more efficient than the fourth order models on the same mesh.
-However, as observed in \cref{fig:benchmarks_tensile_modelcomparison,fig:benchmarks_shear_modelcomparison}, the fourth-order AT1 model provides similar accuracy on a mesh with $h=\ell_0/2$ (coarse) compared to $h=\ell_0/4$ (fine), yielding a CPU time reduction of approximately a factor 4.
-This is in line with the observations made in \cite{greco_at1}.\\